jdcloudcom/en/documentation/Networking/Application-Load-Balancer/User-Agreements/SLA.md

 Service unavailable time = (1-instance service unavailability) X service cycle day X 24 (hour) X 60 (minute)

-Service availability commitment to Load Balancer of JD Cloud: The service availability of a single instance service per availability zone is no less than 99.5% and the service availability of a single instance in multiple availability zones is no less than 99.95%.
+Service availability commitment to Load Balancer of JD Cloud & AI: The service availability of a single instance service per availability zone is no less than 99.5% and the service availability of a single instance in multiple availability zones is no less than 99.95%.

 **2.3 Service Resource Allocation Capability**